Language: EN

 }

 In this example, YourTable represents the name of the table in your database.
-The query results will be printed to the console.
+The results of the query will be printed to the console.

 Parameterized Query

-Parameterized queries are useful to avoid SQL injection attacks and to provide a safer and more efficient way to execute queries with variable values.
+Parameterized queries are useful to prevent SQL injection attacks and to provide a safer and more efficient way to execute queries with variable values.

 async function parameterizedQuery() {